hindu-comm/mail_stream_advaita-l/2013/09/Jambudveepa_in_our_s/75__Venkata_sriram_P.md

 Namaste,

 ////
-Therefore they are not there in the Brahmanda​
+Therefore they are not there in the Brahmanda
 //

 No. They are verily there in brahmANDa so long as vyavahAra is there.  vishwaM bhUtaM bhuvanaM "chitraM bahudhA jAtaM" is the shruti vAkya.